Quorumetrix/Eclipse_hdr_timelapse/README.md

 [https://www.timeanddate.com/eclipse/map/2024-april-8](https://www.timeanddate.com/eclipse/map/2024-april-8)

-Copy the text as seen in the image below:
+Copy the text as seen in the image below, as the script expect it in that format:

 ![Eclipse Timing](images/Eclipse_Timing.png)